GrahamKirwan/foundry-fund-me/notes.md

 # Mock price feed #
 - When testing we dont always want to be making calls to a real alchemy node on the sepholia chain since its making testing much slower and runs up the alchemy bill.
 So we can create our own anvile chain mock price feed script to use during testing - HelperConfig.s.sol

+Forger chisel for testing solidity right from the command line